mcclure/emily/README.md

-# Emily programming language, version 0.1
+# Emily programming language, version 0.1, documentation update 1

 If you are reading this file on GitHub or Mercurial: Please click the "Wiki" button to the side of the page.